|

 On Saturday, 22nd November the body of INXS singer Michael Hutchence is found hanging from the door of his Sydney hotel bedroom.

-Speculation that Humphrey the cat, a former stray-resident of 10 Downing Street, had been put down is put to an end when a photographer is dispatched to the suburbs of south east London to take pictures of the cat in his new home.
+Speculation that Humphrey the cat, a former stray-resident of 10 Downing Street, had been put down is put to an end on 24th November when a photographer is dispatched to the suburbs of south east London to take pictures of the cat in his new home.

-On 3rd December the UK government bans the sale of beef on the bone.
+On the same day the UK government bans the sale of beef on the bone.

 On Thursday, 10th December the Scottish Secretary, Donald Dewar, announces plans for Scotland to have its own National Assembly by 2000 - the country's first national parliament for three centuries.